 it's time for artisan ice cream

-We needed a new kitchen since we left the kitchen with the new owners of the chocolate biz, and decided that it would be perfect to open another Lix ice cream shop in another location... so we've now opened our second location in Fluvial with our kitchen (and a window so that when we're making ice cream you can watch the ice cream scrumptiousness happen!).
+We needed a new kitchen since we left the kitchen with the new owners of the chocolate biz, and decided to open a second Lix ice cream shop in another location... we built and opened our second store in Fluvial with our kitchen (and a floor to ceiling window so that when we're making artisan ice cream and all the homemade ingredients that go into it, you can watch the scrumptiousness happen!).

-The most important thing I've learned about both businesses... artisan natural products are a gazillion times better than most of what you'll buy in a grocery store.
+The most important thing I've learned about owning an artisan business... homemade natural products are a gazillion times better than most of what you'll buy in a grocery store.